dreamcatcher-tech/network/Inbox/2025-09-03 1503 would all watchers navigate when the agent said navigate.md

 maybe following or navigating is a session setting, where the viewers can toggle that ?

 have the concept of a primary viewer, so this is the one whose hardware is connected ?

+the face could ssh into the other agent and present the face back in this manner ?

+or we just add a token that shows the redirect origin and all the places it visits along the way, so that if redirect finds a loop, then we come in with a tool call to break it.